Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance for probabilistic and causal graphs

-\begin{proposition} Let $\Lp$ be the model-oriented poset associated with $(\g, \Mdag)$, where $\g$ is the class of DAGs over a finite vertex set $\sV$.
-We have the following results. \begin{enumerate} \item $\Glst$ is the empty graph.
-There is no $\Ggr$. \item $\Lp$ is graded with $\rank(\cdot)$ equal to the number of edges. \item For $\G_1,\G_2 \in \g$, we have $\G_1 \coverby \G_2$ if and only if $\G_1$ is a subgraph of $\G_2$ with exactly one fewer edge. \item $\Lp$ is a meet semi-lattice.\item $\Lp$ is lower semimodular.\end{enumerate} \end{proposition}
+\begin{theorem}[DAG poset] Let $\Lp$ be the model-oriented poset associated with $(\g, \Mdag)$, where $\g$ is the class of DAGs over a finite vertex set $\sV$.
+We have the following results. \begin{enumerate} \item $\D_{\hat{0}}$ is the empty graph.
+There is no $\D_{\hat{1}}$ when $|\sV|>1$. \item $\Lp$ is graded with $\rank(\cdot)$ equal to the number of edges. \item We have $\D_1 \coverby \D_2$ if and only if $\D_1$ is a subgraph of $\D_2$ with exactly one fewer edge. \item $\Lp$ is a meet semi-lattice. \item $\Lp$ is lower semimodular. \end{enumerate} \end{theorem}